 Best Data Entry Jobs From Home

-Outsourcing company based in South Carolina provides virtual office services.
-In addition to its transcription and data entry jobs from home, it offers online customer support, translation, and secretarial services.
+Capital Typing is an outsourcing company based in South Carolina provides virtual office services.
+In addition to its data entry jobs from home, the company offers transcription, online customer support, market research, translation, and secretarial services.
 Home-based positions are hired as independent contractors.

 Quicktate and iDictate are partner transcription companies that provide transcription of voicemails and other audio content by hiring work-at-home transcribers.
 Quicktate accepts audio files under five minutes; iDictate accepts files over five minutes.
 Contractors are paid a $.0025 per word or 4 words for $0.01 at Quicktate; iDictate pays $.0050 per word or 2 words for $0.01 cent.
 A successful Quicktate transcriptionist may receive work from iDictate, which transcribes a wider range of documents.

 Scribie hires freelance typists to work at home transcribing audio and video files.
 Files are generally six minutes or less.
 Work is available on a first-come basis on the Scribie website; independent contractors are paid $10 per hour of audio transcribed.
 All work is graded on a five-point scale, and you must stay above a grade of 2.75 to continue working as a transcriber.

 SigTrack crowdsources data entry workers to process voter registrations and petition signatures.
 Training is provided after your registration is approved.
 Payment is on a per-piece basis adjusted for accuracy and made through PayPal.
 Independent contractors do not need prior experience and must provide proof of legal residency in the United States.